 - Raised areas near deep water are often good places to find smallmouth.
 They will hang around the edges of the drop-off, especially in winter.

 Finding Smallmouth in a River

 If you're on a river, look for deep holes that cut through the main current.
 The deeper these holes are, the better your chances will be of finding the fish.

-During the hottest time of the day, find some areas that are sun traps.
+During the hottest time of the day, find some sun traps areas.
 The bass will likely be in the shallows while the temperatures have heated up, hunting for their food.

 Finding Smallmouth in a Lake

-If you're out on a lake, look for points that jut into the water.
+Look for points that jut into the water if you're out on a lake.
 These areas will be in deep water and usually have gravel or rocky bottom.
-Shallow flats close to these rocks can have decent winter smallmouth fishing as well.
+Shallow flats near these rocks can also have decent winter smallmouth fishing.

 Smallies will be close to the shore when they feed, so look for deep holes and drop-offs that reside close to the shallow shore.
 Baitfish and insects that smallmouth prey on will gather around the shore where the oxygen is high from run-offs from the banks.